-Each class code description found within the Scopes Manual will contain the four digit classification code, N/A indicator, phraseology, cross-reference, state special, scope and state addendum.
+Each class code description found within the Basic Manual and Scopes Manual will contain the four digit classification code, N/A indicator, phraseology, cross-reference, state special, scope and state addendum.
 Below find more information on what each of these means.

 Classification Code - the four digit number that is assigned to the definition

 N/A Indicator - if present indicates code is not available for use in states listed